spectrochempy/spectrochempy/docs/devguide/be_prepared.rst

 `GitHub <https://github.com>`__ or `Bitbucket <https://bitbucket.org>`__.
 For this project, we use a GitHub
 repository: `spectrochempy repository <https://github.com/spectrochempy/spectrochempy>`__.

-Depending on your operating system you may refer to these pages for installation instructions:
+Depending on your operating system, you may refer to these pages for installation instructions:

 -  `Download Git for macOS <https://git-scm.com/download/mac>`__ (One trivial option is to install `XCode <https://developer.apple.com/xcode/>`__ which is shipped with the git system).